FiditeNemini/mlx-code/README.md

 I wanted a [backyard shed](https://poyo.co/note/20260202T150723/) for myself.
 Something I understand end to end, can break on purpose, and fix without filing a support ticket.

 `mlx-code` is that shed.
-It’s deliberately minimal, extremely transparent, and designed around one core idea: the [feedback loop](https://www.robert-glaser.de/what-if-iteration-is-all-we-need/) is the thing that matters, not the interface around it.
+It’s deliberately minimal, extremely transparent, and designed around one core idea: [feedback loop](https://www.robert-glaser.de/what-if-iteration-is-all-we-need/) is the thing that matters, not the interface around it.
 The tighter and faster you can close the loop between intent and output, the better the work gets.
 Everything else is ceremony.

 So the terminal stays the interface.
 Text in, text out.
 No full-screen TUI fighting your terminal emulator, no proprietary context format, no behavior that shifts between versions.